 If you want to find out more about the community help available in your area go to the Wirral Infobank website.

-Get help if you need advice about debt or changes to your income during the coronavirus outbreak
+Get help if you need advice about debt or changes to your income

 Coronavirus has affected the financial situation of many of our residents.